Skip to content

 MCP lazy registration validates this envelope through the daemon before path+backend lookup.
 Validation rejects expired envelopes, backend mismatches, pane reuse, process mismatches, and envelope fields that do not match persisted daemon state.
 If the daemon restarted and no in-memory peer exists, a valid certificate can rehydrate the peer from persisted identity evidence.
 When the envelope is absent or invalid, MCP may register a fresh peer or fail closed for strict outbound tools; it should not silently adopt identity from path alone.

 Birth certificates do not make the daemon the owner of raw transcript history and do not authorize destructive pane actions.
 Runtime session ids remain source history/provenance.
-Spawn ownership remains the kill/restart proof.
+Destructive controls still require spawn ownership or live pane metadata that names the target peer_id.

 Display names are scoped and human-facing.
 A name can exist in multiple circles, so routing code must not silently choose among multiple viable matches.